GnRH Agonists: Treatment of Advanced Prostate Cancer

 Indications for GnRH Agonists

-GnRH agonists are the therapeutic option in advanced prostate cancer in the following situations, please see section treatment of metastatic prostate cancer (not translated yet) for details:
+GnRH agonists are the therapeutic option in advanced prostate cancer in the following situations, please see section treatment of metastatic prostate cancer for details:

 - Hormonal treatment of metastatic prostate cancer as an alternative to surgical castration.

 - GnRH agonists are prescribed either alone or in combination with flutamide or bicalutamide for maximum androgen blockade.

 - Conservative treatment of locally advanced prostate cancer with lower urinary tract symptoms (LUTS).

 - Neoadjuvant treatment before brachytherapy for prostate cancer to shrink large prostate glands.